memfault/bort/README.md

 ### Configure the Bort app

 **You must set your project API key in the Bort app**.
-This is set in `SettingsProvider.kt`.
-In this file you can also configure the bug report generation (request) interval, in hours; the minimum log level that will be logged to LogCat; and the maximum number of times bort will attempt to re-try uploading a bug report.
+This is set in `app/gradle.properties`; the app will not compile without this property.

+Additional settings can also be configured in `Settings.kt`, such as the bug report generation (request) interval, in hours; the minimum log level that will be logged to LogCat; and the maximum number of times bort will attempt to re-try uploading a bug report.

 ### Build the Bort APK